marwahfaraj/Automobile_Price_Prediction/README.md

 ![](image/japanese_cars.png)

 ## The make factor
-The data positively skewed as shown in the previous plots, therefore I used  the median to show the price.
+The data negatively skewed as shown in the previous plots, therefore I used  the median to show the price.
 - The most expensive car is manufactured by Jaguar and the least expensive is Chevrolet.
 - Rest of the cars are in the midrange between 10000 and 20000 which has the highest number of cars
 ![](image/median_price.png)